 Do you like to ask other people Questions?

-Last week it was pointed out to me that possibly I ask questions that people don’t like
+Last week it was pointed out to me that possibly I ask questions that some people don’t like

-I’d published a post called “The Split Step Challenge” and was talking with coaching friend.
+I’d published a post called “The Split Step Challenge” and was talking with a coaching friend.
 I was complaining that not many people had replied.

 “Why haven’t people replied,” I asked

-How can the post be read so many times and yet only 1 person has sent me an email reply.
+I’m still wondering how can the post be read so many times and yet only 1 person has sent me an email reply.

 That 1 reply made me feel so good 🙂